Hands of a guy on laptop keyboard

 By customising AI systems with our own data and values, we can shape AI to be an extension of our own intelligence, working in harmony with human needs and goals.
 This is the essence of cognitive proximity – bridging the gap between human and artificial intelligence, allowing them to work together seamlessly, even without invasive neuro-technologies.

-As we’ve seen, exploring the ‘why’ and ‘how’ behind human-centric AI unlocks a deeper understanding of its potential and challenges, especially when it comes to the role of human intuition and the potential for AI to influence our tacit knowledge.
-This dynamic interplay between human and AI raises important questions about the future of knowledge, identity, and collaboration.
+As we’ve seen, exploring the ‘why’ and the ‘how’ behind human-centric AI unlocks a deeper understanding of its potential and challenges, especially when it comes to the role of human intuition and the potential for AI to influence our tacit knowledge.
+This dynamic interplay between humans and AI raises important questions about the future of knowledge, identity, and collaboration.

-Specifically, we need to consider how AI might reshape our understanding of ourselves, given its potential to access and process our tacit knowledge, especially the aspects we may not be consciously aware of.
+Specifically, we need to consider how AI might reshape our understanding of ourselves, given its potential to access and process our tacit knowledge, especially aspects we may not be consciously aware of.
 After all, our knowledge is what defines us as individuals, organisations, and nations.

 The AI Apprenticeship online course is part of the Diplo AI Campus programme.